 Whether you use this dry mixture to extend the time between real baths or to remove odors your dog picks up (how can they drop and roll SO quickly?), dry shampooing can be a good way to get your dog clean fast and without fuss.

-You’ll find commercial dry dog shampoos in pet supply stores but you can also make an inexpensive dry shampoo at home using materials you probably already have on hand.
-The basic recipe uses one cup of one of these ingredients:
+You’ll find commercial dry dog shampoos in pet supply stores but you can also make an inexpensive diy dry shampoo at home in just minutes.

 - baby powder

 Many recipes also call for adding 1/2 cup of baking soda to deodorize and to help remove dirt.
 Don’t baking soda on dogs with skin irritations or cuts because it will burn and further irritate the skin.

 Some also call for a few drops of your favorite essential oil for dogs (use only essential oils you know are safe on dogs).
 Again, don’t use this on dogs with skin irritations or cuts.

 When you have your ingredients selected, mix them together in a clean, dry glass jar with a metal, screw-top lid that’s small enough for you to hold easily.

 Close up the lid and shake the ingredients to mix then punch about a half dozen holes in the lid.

 Another option is a large spice shaker or empty parmesan cheese shaker with cover.